Plan9-Archive/plan9ants/doc/vultr.md

 # Walkthrough for installing 9front-ANTS on Vultr
 ### Walkthrough done with 768mb ram image size

-Createa Vultr account if you do not have one, and upload a copy of the current 9front iso.
+Create a Vultr account if you do not have one, and upload a copy of the current 9front iso.
 A working copy of a 9front iso can be found at http://9gridchan.org/9front.iso.
 Choose to enable a private ip.
 Make sure the size (smallest is good) and location are correct, and that the 9front iso is attached.
 Deploy!

 ##	Manage the vm and install through the graphical console interface ##

-Mostly you will be using the defaults.
-The general method of installation is covered well in the 9front.org fqa.
-You hit enter a few times until the rio gui is started, then you can use the live cd and begin the install with inst/start when ready.
+The general method of installation is covered in the 9front.org fqa.
+Hit enter a few times until the rio gui starts.
+You can use the live cd and begin the install with inst/start when ready.
 You will be choosing to use hjfs instead of the default cwfs.
-You have the option to do a minimal ants install with hjfs only, or to add fossil and venti also.
+You have the option to do a minimal ANTS install with hjfs only, or to add fossil and venti also.
 To do so, we will make the hjfs partition small during the install process.
 Here are the relevant inputs, with everything else being left as default:

 	inst/start
 	hjfs #configfs